Addie Camp, South Dakota

-Addie Camp, also known as Kennedyville, Addie Spur, or Canadaville (USGS maps only), is a ghost town located in Pennington County, South Dakota, United States.
-It was a mining camp in the Black Hills.
+Addie Camp, also known as Kennedyville, Addie Spur, or Canadaville, is a ghost town located in Pennington County, South Dakota, United States.
+It was a mining camp in the Black Hills that was active from the early 1880s until the 1910s.

 Naming

 Addie Camp was named by the miners of the nearby Addie Mine.
 The later name "Kennedyville" came from the owner of the boarding house and saloon, Tom Kennedy.
 "Canadaville" is probably a corruption of "Kennedyville."

 History

-Addie Camp was settled by the miners of the nearby Addie Mine, which was run under the England-based Harvey Peak Tin Mining, Milling, and Manufacturing Company.
+Addie Camp was settled by the miners of the nearby Addie Mine, which was run under the England-based Harney Peak Tin Mining, Milling, and Manufacturing Company.
 The company mainly produced cassiterite from the Keystone-Hill City area.
 Another mine in the town, The Good Luck Mine, mined tungsten.
 In December 1892, the Grand Island & Wyoming Central Railroad built a line running from the town to the tin mill east of Hill City.
 The mine never became successful, despite shaft and drift mining down to 800 feet.
 On February 25, 1900, the railroad extended to Keystone, causing the town to grow again.
 The town included a boarding house, saloon, platform station, and commissary car for railroaders.
 The town declined when, in June 1917, the railroad leading into the town was removed.
-This turned Addie Camp into a small farming community.
+This turned Addie Camp into a small farming community; however, some tungsten mining resumed during World Wars I and II.